 Just to double-check, I completed the upgrade on my last home PC, and I captured it on video in two parts.
 Here’s the first:

-Microsoft advises that the Windows 10 download will be about 3GB in size.
-I found that on a 75-Mbps home broadband connection, that took a bit more than 20 minutes.
-Because the PC I was upgrading contained a regular old hard drive, however, it was the installation that took forever: about 35 minutes just for the “preparation for installation” alone.
+Microsoft advises that the initial Windows 10 download will be about 3GB in size.
+I found that on a 75Mbps home broadband connection, that took a bit more than 20 minutes.
+Because the PC I was upgrading contained a regular old hard drive, however, it seemed like the installation took forever: about 35 minutes just for the “preparation for installation” alone.
 If you own a newer computer with an SSD, however, expect the installation to proceed much faster.
+(Be advised that Microsoft may then ask you to perform several additional updates to make Windows 10 current, so allow considerable time, on the order of possibly a few hours.)

 Once the installation phase completes, your PC will reboot and the upgrade phase will begin.
 During this time, Windows will show an animation of a large circle slowly being drawn onscreen to indicate how the upgrade is proceeding, plus a more detailed view at the bottom of the screen.